auth0-lab/auth0-ai-js/examples/calling-apis/spa-with-backend-api/react-hono-ai-sdk/README.md

-# Chat SPA Application with Auth0 AI and AI SDK and Federated Connection Access Tokens
+# Chat SPA Application with Auth0 AI, AI SDK, and Federated Connection with Access Tokens

-The following app demonstrates using a SPA chatbot application, a backend API (and a linked API client), and a federated connection to a third party API.
+Federated Connections with Access Tokens enable an API to exchange a client's access token from Token Vault for a Third-Party API access token.
+The API acts as both an API and a "client" in this case, exchanging the First Party client's access token for a federated Third Party access token.

+One use case this may help in particular is the case the agent is a Single Page Application (or chatbot), and you would like the backend API to access a Third Party API (such as Google) on the user's behalf.
+This approach addresses a key security challenge for applications that cannot securely store refresh tokens, such as Single Page Applications.
+By supporting access tokens as subject tokens, these applications can delegate the token exchange to a trusted backend service that manages the credentials securely.

+The flow works by having the client send its access token to a First Party API, which then performs the token exchange using its own client credentials (i.e. client_id and client_secret).
+This is particularly valuable for Token Vault scenarios where applications need to access external APIs like Google Calendar or Salesforce without directly managing sensitive refresh tokens.

 ## Features

+The following example app demonstrates using a SPA chatbot application, a backend API (and a linked Resource Server Client), and a federated connection to a Third Party API (Google Calendar API).

 This template leverages a modern stack for building a React SPA application with a Hono API.